5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 If the output is `1`, the `X86PlatformPlugin` is active, otherwise it is not.

-## Big Sur/Monterey
+## Big Sur and Monterey
-Since Big Sur+ usually requirer a newer SMBIOS to boot, `ssdtPRGen` fails to generate SSDT-XCPM in this case, because it relies on Board-IDs containing data for Plugin-Type 0.
+Since Big Sur and newer usually require a newer SMBIOS to boot, `ssdtPRGen` fails to generate SSDT-XCPM in this case, because it relies on Board-IDs containing data for Plugin-Type 0.
 As a workaround, you have 2 options:

 - **Option 1**: Add a Board-ID spoof utilizing Big Sur's virtualization capabilities to spoof a different board-id to macOS than the one which the hardware uses.
 This is made possible by [Booter and Kernel Patches](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) from OpenCore Legacy Patcher.
 Add them to your config in order to install macOS 11.3 and newer on unsupported SMBIOSes and install System Updates as well (Recommended) **or**
 - **Option 2**: Stay on an Ivy Bridge SMBIOS but add `-no_compat_check` boot-arg